 When visitors ask me what to eat in London, I don't hand them a tourist guide.
 I take them where I actually eat, where my cousins argue about the best biryani, and where my mates queue for twenty minutes because the fish and chips are worth every second of waiting in the rain.

 This city's food story lives in the steam from those late-night curry houses on Brick Lane, in the Sunday morning rush at Borough Market before the tourists wake up, in the way my Turkish neighbor makes better tea than most fancy hotels.
-For anyone planning food in London, this is where to start.
+For anyone planning food in London or looking for London experiences built around flavor, this is where to start.

-My must-try favorite dishes start here.
+These are the dishes I tell visitors to start with.
 If you want the real deal when it comes to British foods, that's exactly what you'll get.

 Full English breakfast